-CPD is an important way for you to maintain and improve your knowledge and skills and to stay up to date in your area of practice, helping you to be a safer and more effective practitioner.
-Research suggests that CPD may improve patient outcomes.
-The National Law requires all Boards to develop a continuing professional development (CPD) registration standard.
+Continuing Professional Development (CPD) is an important way for you to maintain and improve your knowledge and skills and to stay up to date in your area of practice, helping you to be a safer and more effective optometrist.
+Research1 suggests that CPD may improve patient outcomes.
+The National Law requires all Boards to develop a continuing professional development registration standard (CPD standard).